Use Google Tag Manager

 You also need to integrate the Contentsquare SDK see section: Add Contentsquare to your app.

 This section covers how to trigger a Contentsquare screenview event for every Firebase screenview event.
-Firebase allows you to automatically logs screenviews but also to trigger them manually for an exhaustive coverage of your app screens.
+Firebase allows you to log screenviews automatically or manually for an exhaustive coverage of your app screens.

 Firebase has 2 ways to track screens: